Kurozwęki Palace: 16th - 18th century

 The last one from Lanckoroński family was Stanisław – he died without any descendants.
 Stanisław widow – Anna Dembiński from family of Rawicz married Maciej Sołtyk in 1752.
-He was the general of the Polish army and voivode of Sandomierz.
+He was the general of the Polish army and voivode (local ruler) of Sandomierz.
 Sołtyk was an initiator of the next modernizations – changing the palace to neat, baroque – classical residence with galleries following the example of Wawel.
 Work carrying out in 1768-1772 had been aimed at developing tower gate - it become five-axis palace wing, including representative ballroom on the first floor.
 The wing is in a semicircle topped by rococo ornament and two Rawicz's and Sołtyk's family crest.
 Interior style was changed to rococo in west and east wings including dining room, Red and Green living room, library.
 After demolishing of south gate rebuilt of the Back Gate was necessary and at the consequence east wing as well.
 Chapel in this wing was converted and decorated with Transfiguration of Jesus polychromy and the owner's patrons - St. Anna and St. Matthias.
 Redeveloped shape of the palace was normalized by a mansard roof.
 Probably in the '70s on the main axis of park avenue two pavilions were built - teahouse and orangery.
 The last change in the architectural look of the palace were carried out in the first half of 19th century - the gallery was rebuilt into hallways and glazed in, the gothic vault was installed in basements and on the west corner of the palace, gorgeous observation deck to main avenue and park were opened.